 The Dim keyword is short for “Dimension”.
 As I quote in the post about declaring VBA variables, the only use of Dim in older BASIC versions was to declare the dimensions of an array.

 VBA arrays can have up to 60 dimensions.
-However, as explained in resources such as Excel VBA Programming for Dummies, Excel 2016 Power Programming with VBA, or globaliconnect.com, in practice you’ll usually work with (maximum) 2 or 3 dimensional arrays.
+However, in practice you'll usually work with (maximum) 2 or 3 dimensional arrays.

 In order to understand what a dimension is, let's take a look at the simplest case: a one-dimensional array.
 One-dimensional arrays can be visualized as a single line of items.
 The following image shows an illustration of an 8-element one-dimensional array.